tomdiggle/tomdiggle.com/source/_posts/2014-09-28-a-new-beginning.markdown

 twitter_description: A new beginning for http://tomdiggle.com.
 ---

 You might or might not have noticed, my website looks a little different.
-I’ve completely changed the entire design and switched from [Octopress](http://octopress.org) to [Jekyll](http://jekyllrb.com).
+I’ve completely changed the entire design and switched from <a href="http://octopress.org">Octopress</a> to <a href="http://jekyllrb.com">Jekyll</a>

 My main goals for the redesign where: